aholstenson/ecolect-js/README.md

 [![Coverage Status](https://coveralls.io/repos/aholstenson/ecolect-js/badge.svg)](https://coveralls.io/github/aholstenson/ecolect-js)
 [![Dependencies](https://david-dm.org/aholstenson/ecolect-js.svg)](https://david-dm.org/aholstenson/ecolect-js)

-Ecolect helps with parsing natural language to intents and values.
+Ecolect is a library for JavaScript and TypeScript that helps with matching natural language phrases and values.
 This can be used as a part in building a natural language interface for things such as bots, voice or search interfaces.

 ## Installation